youshido-php/GraphQL/README.md

 #### Object oriented approach

 We're going to create a separate class for the `PostType` and then use it to build our GraphQL Schema.
-For the better distinguishing we're going to put this and all our future classes to the `Schema` folder.
+To keep everything structured we're going to put this and all our future classes to the `Schema` folder.

 Create a file `Schema/PostType.php` and put the following content there:
 ```php